-Scheduling software helps you not plan your projects, but to also get a grip on what’s currently happening as the project unfolds.
-It also allows you to centralize all work-related activities such as planning, task allocation, resource management and reporting.
-Finally project scheduling tools create transparency, not only for stakeholders, but also for team members who want to know what’s expected of them.
+Scheduling software helps you not only plan your projects and create a project roadmap, but to also get a grip on what’s currently happening as the project unfolds.
+It also allows you to centralize all work-related activities such as planning, task allocation, resource management, and reporting.
+Finally, project scheduling tools create transparency, not only for stakeholders, but also for team members who want to know what’s expected of them.

 As a project manager, there’s a good chance that you’ve come across a Gantt chart or two in your time.
-Popularized by Henry Gantt in the early 1900’s, the Gantt chart has long been a favorite tool for planning activities, building timelines and seeing all aspects of a project from a macro perspective.
-The best Gantt chart software will include the timeline of a project’s schedule, the overlay of interdependent tasks (ie. Task B cannot start until Task A is finished), time estimates, a schedule progress status, team assignments and more.
+Popularized by Henry Gantt in the early 1900s, the Gantt chart has long been a favorite tool for planning activities, building timelines, and seeing all aspects of a project from a macro perspective.
+The best Gantt chart software will include the project timeline and schedule, the overlay of interdependent tasks and subtasks (ie. Task B cannot start until Task A is finished), time estimates, a schedule for project progress status reports, team assignments, and more.

 Trello is a collaboration software based on the Kanban method.
 It helps you manage tasks with cards on boards.
-It’s renowned for being highly user-friendly, allowing users to get started within a few minutes and offering straightforward, easily understood tools and functionality.
+It’s renowned for being highly user-friendly and having a simple user interface, allowing users to get started within a few minutes and offering straightforward, easily understood tools and functionality.
 Because it offers a free version, it’s often the go-to Kanban tool.
 However, when you need a little more oomph from your Kanban tools, such as the extra functionality or integrations that don’t come with Trello’s free version, you’re going to need to pay for those “Power-Ups”.

 Microsoft Project is a project management tool used by different types of users, with varying levels of access.
 The software provides tables, views, filters, fields, calendars, and a database for doing things like developing project plans, managing budgets, and scheduling resources.
 If you’re looking for an alternative because your system requirements or budget doesn’t allow for using MS Project, there are dozens of paid and free MS Project alternatives that can do the job.

-Basecamp is one of the most popular collaboration and project management tools.
-It enables a team of any size to discuss and share their ideas, schedules, to-do lists, and files.
-However, Basecamp lacks in some areas where Basecamp alternatives have jumped in with their own solutions.
-In this post, you’ll find an in-depth analysis of 10 Basecamp alternatives, including their strengths and weaknesses, pricing and unique features.
+Basecamp is one of the most popular collaboration and project management solutions.
+It enables a team of any size to discuss and share their ideas, schedules, to-dos and task lists, and files.
+However, Basecamp lacks in some areas where Basecamp alternatives have jumped in with their solutions.
+In this post, you’ll find an in-depth analysis of 10 Basecamp alternatives, including their strengths and weaknesses, pricing, and unique features.

 As project managers trying to manage project budgets and getting our teams to track their time accurately, we use time-tracking tools for many different purposes aside from simply filling in timesheets.
-Time tracking tools not only include trackers for your team to log their time, but also features that help you understand if you’re tracking above or below budget, how much you should invoice to your clients, and how profitable your projects are.
+Time tracking tools not only include trackers for your team to log their time and improve their time management, but also features that help you understand if you’re tracking above or below budget, how much you should invoice your clients, and how profitable your projects are.

-In PPM, a project portfolio manager take a high-level look at the pool of projects and programs (some of which may be directly related, and some not) in a business’s portfolio.
-PPM software can help you use project data to make decisions, allocate resources, create executive reports, fix performance issues, and assess risks in order to optimize a portfolio of projects.
+In PPM, a project portfolio manager takes a high-level look at the pool of projects and programs (some of which may be directly related, and some not) in a business’s portfolio.
+PPM software can help you use project data to make decisions, allocate resources, create executive reports, fix performance issues, and assess risks to optimize a portfolio of projects.

 An online collaboration tool enables a more coordinated workflow by providing a unified platform for team discussion, file sharing, online storage for documentation, task assignments, and real-time project collaboration.
-They can include features such as task status updates, file sharing, video conferencing, live sharing on co-created documents, and client-facing portals.
+They can include features such as task status updates, file sharing and file management, video conferencing, live sharing on co-created documents, and client-facing portals.

 ALM tools are generally sold as software suites with several modules or components.
 These can be integrated to provide a standardized environment that supports your organization through all of the phases of the software development lifecycle (from concept through deployment and eventual retirement), in addition to supplying business management and software engineering tools for the functions listed in the previous section.

-Digital asset management system makes the process of storing, sharing, and tracking digital assets much easier.
-It provides a centralized library to store and share digital assets, and allows people to access the files they need no matter where they are in the world—without being connected to an onsite server.
+Digital asset management systems make the process of storing, sharing, and tracking digital assets much easier.
+It provides a centralized library to store and share digital assets and allows people to access the files they need no matter where they are in the world—without being connected to an onsite server.

 To truly do impactful work, we have to reposition our thoughts on productivity: it’s actually about making better use of your time.
 I’ve chosen a few tools that can help you carry out the important work of being effective with your time by automating, tracking, syncing, and reminding—leaving you with more time to do the work that matters most!

-Flowchart software is a program or app that can create a sequenced diagram, often of interconnected shapes, that outlines the flow, hierarchy, order or structure of a plan or idea.
+Flowchart software is a program or app that can create a sequence diagram, often of interconnected shapes, that outlines the flow, hierarchy, order, or structure of a plan or idea.
 Flowcharts can be great tools for project management—use them as project management tools to present ideas, jumpstart your thinking, keep your flow of work or communication organized, or map a product from conception to launch.

-Join The DPM Tribe For More Project Management Tools & Techniques
+Join The DPM Community For More Project Management Tools & Techniques